8. Electromagnetic sources¶

 @unit=second]

-/mesh/$gmesh1/$mesh1/group/$group1 |
+| /mesh/$gmesh1/$mesh1/group/$group1 |

 In the preceding example, data on mesh named

-is used
+data.h5:/electromagneticSource/sourceOnMesh/$by-data-on-mesh is used

-.
+as an electromagneticSource of type sourceOnMesh.
 It relies on the

-mesh group data.h5:/mesh/$gmesh1/$mesh1/group/$group1
+mesh group data.h5:/mesh/$gmesh1/$mesh1/group/$group1.

 8.7.2.
 Exchange surface¶